The following applies to both UMP Classic and UMP CDHP.

-When UMP Classic/UMP CDHP is your primary insurance and your provider is preferred, you don't need to submit claims; the provider will do it for you.
-If you have a question about whether your provider's office has submitted a claim, check your regence.com account or call Customer Service at 1-888-849-3681.
+When UMP* is your primary insurance and your provider is preferred, you don't need to submit claims; the provider will do it for you.
+If you have a question about whether your provider's office has submitted a claim, log in to your account at regence.com account or call Customer Service at 1-888-849-3681.

 When Do I Need to Submit a Claim?

 You may need to submit a claim to UMP* for payment if:

 If you get a vaccine (including a flu shot) from an out-of-network provider, you must submit the claim to Regence as a medical claim.

 - You receive services from an out-of-network provider.